Elliotisnt/bretton-woods-decay/README.md

 # Bretton Woods Decay Monitor

-Semi-annual macro indicator monitoring system to track structural changes in US dollar hegemony.
+Semi-annual macro indicator emails to keep tabs on the slow decline of the US financial system and the dollar.
+Focused on empire decline rather than market crashes.
+Indicators are lagging, but give more signal than my noisy twitter feed.
+Will use for consideration of shifting retirement composition from FXAIX to FTIHX.

 ## Purpose